Silvia-s-Brainery/BraineryWiz/BraineryWiz for TCL/README.md

 source BraineryWiz.tcl
 ```

-- Use BraineryWiz commands in tcl code with various options that are explained in documents.
+- Use BraineryWiz commands in tcl code with various options that are explained in documentations.